romka516/SmartPomodoroPlanner/README.md

 # Automated Study Planner using Pomodoro Technique

-This project aims to provide an automated study planner based on the Pomodoro technique, while also keeping track of study time for different subjects.
-It utilizes automatic data visualization tools such as PivotTable to present the study information effectively.
+This project focuses on developing an automated study planner that incorporates the Pomodoro technique and tracks study time across various subjects.
+It leverages data visualization tools like PivotTable to effectively present study information.
+Furthermore, data analysis is conducted on the study log data to gain valuable insights.

 ## Features
 - Automatic study plan generation based on the Pomodoro technique